joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/09/nyregion/assisted-suicide-medical-aid-in-dying.html

 **Ashton Bell goes No. 1 in PWHL expansion draft as Vancouver, Seattle make picks**\
-`The PWHL’s newest teams in Seattle and Vancouver filled out their rosters in the league’s first-ever expansion draft on Monday.
+`The PWHL’s two new expansion franchises filled out their rosters in the league’s first-ever expansion draft on Monday.
 `\
 https://nytimes.com/athletic/6415029/2025/06/09/pwhl-expansion-draft-vancouver-seattle-ashton-bell/